AnastasiaML/Sales-Analysis/README.md

 Data Analysis
 -----------------------------

 Data Analysis is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
 It is done after data exploration and cleaning.
-When we do data analysis we answer questions corresponding to our dataset.

-After we cleaned the data it is important to be able to answer some questions related to the data.
-In this part we will use graphs and group_by function in order to successfully answer them.
-The questions we need to answer is the following:
+When we do data analysis we answer questions corresponding to our dataset.The questions we need to answer is the following:

 1. What was the best month for sales?
 How much was earned that month?
 2. Which city had the highest number of sales?